✦ Scandinavian-inspired design, curated for modern living

 • Quiet operation and gradual humidity adjustment help keep comfort steady.

-• Lightweight, compact design with 44oz tank and 215 sq. ft. coverage is easy to move and fits small spaces.
+• Lightweight, compact design with 44oz tank and 215 sq. ft. listed coverage is easy to move and fits small spaces.

 • Helpful features like 3 modes, 4 timer settings, auto defrost, auto shut-off, and customizable lighting.